 It made Sully an instant hero, earning him the title “Captain Cool” from New York Mayor Michael Bloomberg.

-Afterward, Sully was surprised by all the accolades that he received, but, he wrote, “I realize how this event had touched people’s lives, how ready they were for good news, how much they wanted to feel hopeful again.
-We’ve had a worldwide economic downturn, and people are confused, fearful and just so ready for good news.
+Afterward, Sully was surprised by all the accolades that he received, but, he wrote, “I realize how this event had touched people’s lives, how ready they were for good news, how much they wanted to feel hopeful again… We’ve had a worldwide economic downturn, and people are confused, fearful and just so ready for good news.
 They want to feel reassured that all the things we value, all our ideals, still exist.”

 Eastwood’s film will be based on Sullenberger’s memoir, Highest Duty: My Search for What Really Matters.